mohamuhsin/foodies-app/README.md

 # The Foodies App
-> App built with next.js from scratch.
+> App built with next.js from scratch. check it out [The Foodies App](https://foodies-app-five-olive.vercel.app/).

 ## How we built it (step by step):
 ### 1. creating three routes and one dynamic route: